agarnung/YOLOFakeImagesDetection/README.md

 - Separate the configuration into config_train.yaml, config_val.yaml, and config_test.yaml, with their respective data_x.yaml files, and create scripts so that there is no need to launch the notebook, and perhaps also for dataset creation.

 - Allow video processing and playback from the web.

+- Simplify better the requirements.txt in requirements_simple.txt to not include low-level dependencies or pack all in a Docker